BabylonJS/OldDocumentationSite/content/How_To/scene/Optimizing_your_scene.md

 * *particlesRenderTimeCounter*: Time (in milliseconds) spent rendering particles (including animations).
 Must be turned on with `instrumentation.captureParticlesRenderTime = true`.
 * *spritesRenderTimeCounter*: Time (in milliseconds) spent rendering sprites.
 Must be turned on with `instrumentation.captureSpritesRenderTime = true`.
 * *physicsTimeCounter*: Time (in milliseconds) spent simulating physics.
 Must be turned on with `instrumentation.capturePhysicsTime = true`.
+* *cameraRenderTimeCounter*: Time (in milliseconds) spent to render a camera.
+Must be turned on with `instrumentation.captureCameraRenderTime = true`.

 # Further Reading